opengisch/autocurve/README.md

 # Autocurve for QGIS

-Adds a toggle that automatically runs the new ConvertToCurves algorithm after edit commands such as split or merge.
+QGIS plugin that adds a toggle that post-processes geometries after edit commands.
+Currently supports converting to curves and snapping curve midpoints.

 ![screenast](readme.gif)